ubinix-warun/ICP-family-expense-canister/README.md

 # family-expense-canister
-Simple app for tracking family expenses with ICP and canister.
+Application for tracking family expenses with ICP and canister.

 ## Use Case